LegallyNotBlonde/Movie_Analysis/README.md

 ___

 ## Key Skills Demonstrated:
-* **Data Cleaning and Preparation:** Successfully handled real-world data issues, such as missing values and duplicates, ensuring a reliable dataset for analysis (Python, Google Coab).
+* **Data Cleaning and Preparation:** Successfully handled real-world data issues, such as missing values and duplicates, ensuring a reliable dataset for analysis (Python, Pandas, NumPy, Google Colab).
 * **Exploratory Data Analysis (EDA):** Identified key patterns and correlations in the dataset to inform feature selection and transformations.
-* **Machine Learning Expertise:** Applied multiple models, including *Linear Regression* and *Random Forest*, to predict continuous values, showcasing strong understanding of regression techniques.
+* **Machine Learning Expertise:** Applied multiple models, including *Linear Regression* and *Random Forest*, to predict continuous values, showcasing strong understanding of regression techniques and evaluation metrics such as R², MSE, and RMSE.
 * **Feature Engineering and Optimization:** Enhanced model performance using advanced techniques like label encoding, feature selection, and hyperparameter tuning.
-* **Data Visualization:** Created meaningful visualizations, including heatmaps, scatter plots, and feature importance charts, to communicate insights effectively.
+* **Data Visualization:** Created meaningful visualizations using Matplotlib and Seaborn, including heatmaps, scatter plots, and feature importance charts, to communicate insights effectively.
-* **Project Management and Collaboration:** Organized the repository with clear documentation and logical workflows, demonstrating teamwork and attention to detail.
+* **Project Management and Collaboration:** Organized the repository with clear documentation and logical workflows, demonstrating teamwork and version control skills using Git and Google Colab.
 ___

 ## Project Overview: